truenicoco/slidge/docs/source/glossary.rst

     Contact
         A user of the legacy network that can communicate with the xmpp user.

+    Official client
+        The reference client(s) for a legacy network.
+Examples: telegram-android and telegram-desktop for the telegram network

+    Carbons
+        In the XMPP world, carbons are messages sent from one client to another to rapidly synchronize chat history views.
+In slidge, this refers to actions of the user on an official client.
+They are synchronized between official clients and XMPP using carbons.

 .. rubric:: Footnotes

 .. [#f1] "Legacy" may sound weird since XMPP is pretty old now, but this attempts to follow